formkiq/docs.formkiq.com/docs/getting-started/quick-start.md

 ## Update FormKiQ Stack

+**This step is essential in order to enable access to Tesseract, Typesense or OpenSearch**

 After creating the VPC stack, the main FormKiQ CloudFormation stack needs to be updated.

 ![CloudFormation Update Stack](./img/cf-updatestack.png)

 Select the FormKiQ CloudFormation stack and then click the `Update` button.

-When updating the stack you will want to choose `Use current template`.
+When updating the stack you will want to choose `Use existing template`.

 ![Set VPC Stack Name](./img/cf-create-parameter-vpc-stackname.png)

-For the `VpcStackName` parameter, set the value to the same value you used for the VPC stack you created above.
+For the `VpcStackName` parameter, set the value to the same value you used for the VPC stack you created above; in our example, it was `formkiq-vpc`.

 Keep selecting `Next` until you get to the last `Submit Create Stack` page.
 Once you've checked the checkboxes, you can click `Submit` to being the stack creation.